Best “Secret” Local Restaurants

 What’s left are smaller places with personality, good food, and (often) something that makes them unique.
 Here’s our list:

 Pelican Inn — (Muir Beach) Over the hill in Muir Beach (which shares Sausalito’s Zip Code, hence our coverage of the area), this English pub style restaurant (and small hotel) is a staple of West Marin life, but little known east of “the hill.”
 Worth the drive.
+Update: They have had a tough 2017 because the highway washed out north of Muir Beach, but the food quality is unchanged and they remain accessible from Sausalito.

 Osteria Divino — (Caledonia St.) Good Italian food and excellent live music several nights a week draw an eclectic local crowd including architects, artists, and alliterative editors.
 It’s one of our secret local restaurants because it’s just north of downtown and away from the usual visitor haunts, so visitors have not discovered it despite the nightly entertainment.